Smart Food Safe

 Establish a detailed documentation process for EMP, outlining tasks and roles within Smart EMP’s scheduling feature.
 Track and alert personnel about upcoming sampling and testing to ensure adherence to schedules and prevent lapses in monitoring.

-C) Built-in FDA Listeria Guidelines
+c) Built-in FDA Listeria Guidelines

 Integrate FDA Listeria guidelines for seamless identification of potential microorganisms, including pathogens, spoilage organisms, and indicators.